luizalabs/teresa/README.md

 Kubernetes has two types of [health checks](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/), the `Readiness` and the `Liveness`.

-- **Readiness**: Based on the time of "boot" of application, the Kubernetes uses this configuration to know when container is ready to start acception traffic.
+- **Readiness**: Based on the time of "boot" of application, the Kubernetes uses this configuration to know when container is ready to start accepting traffic.
 - **Liveness**: Conventional health check, the Kubernetes uses this configuration to know when to restart a container.

 You can set both (_readiness_ and _liveness_) for your application in section `healthCheck` of the _teresa.yaml_, for instance: